18F/tech-talks/README.md

 If you're a staff member who is giving a tech talk, please create a talk-specific folder and put your materials there.
 Whatever you have—code samples, links, slides, video—we'll take it!

-If you're not an 18F staffer but want to see what people are talking about, poke around.
+If you're not a TTS staffer but want to see what people are talking about, poke around.
 These are quick, introductory talks; thus there may not be extensive documentation, but there might be something to pique your interest.

 ## FAQ